dineshkumares/info_extraction_receipts/README.md

 Chebyshev polynomial
 ------------------------

-The kernel equals the sum of all Chebyshev polynomial kernels applied to the diagonal matrix of scaled Laplacian eigenvalues for each order of k up to K-1.

-First order simply means that the metric used to determine the similarity between 2 nodes is based on the node’s immediate neighborhood.
-Second order (and beyond) means the metric used to determine similarity considers a node’s immediate neighborhood, but also the similarities between the neighborhood structures (with each increasing order, the depth of which nodes are considered increases).
+First order of Chebyshev Polynomial simply means that the metric used to determine the similarity between 2 nodes is based on the node’s immediate neighborhood.
+Second order (and beyond) means the metric used to determine similarity considers a node’s immediate neighborhood, but also the similarities between the neighborhood structures (with each increasing order, the depth of which nodes are considered increases).The kernel equals the sum of all Chebyshev polynomial kernels applied to the diagonal matrix of scaled Laplacian eigenvalues for each order of k up to K-1.

 __ChebNets and GCNs are very similar, but their largest difference is in their choices for value K in eqn.
 1. In a GCN, the layer wise convolution is limited to K = 1__